How to set up your projects

 This field can only be found in the settings of each project.

-The Authorized categories feature allows you to limit the available time categories when entering time spent in a project (in the Timelog application of each project and in the Timesheet application of the Tracking group).
+The Authorized categories feature allows you to limit the available time categories when entering time spent in a project (in the Timelog application of each project and in the Timesheet application).

 Managing authorized categories is protected by a privilege.
-Se the Privileges tab.
+Please see the Privileges tab.

 The Group feed is displayed in the Activity application of each project.
 All project members can post messages in this feed.